MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 Issue | Notes
 --- | ---
-The tool fails to image the SSD | Make sure you are using a factory-supplied SSD and one of the tested cables.
+The tool fails to image the SSD | Make sure you're using a factory-supplied SSD and one of the tested cables.
-The reimaging process appears halted/frozen | It is safe to close and restart the Surface Hub Recovery Tool with no ill effect to the SSD.
+The reimaging process appears halted/frozen | It's safe to close and restart the Surface Hub Recovery Tool with no ill effect to the SSD.
 The drive isn’t recognized by the tool | Verify that the Surface Hub SSD is enumerated as a Lite-On drive, "LITEON L CH-128V2S USB Device".
 If the drive is recognized as another named device, your current cable isn’t compatible.
-Try another cable or one of the tested cable listed above.
+Try another cable or one of the tested cables listed on this page.
 Error: -2147024809 | Open Disk Manager and remove the partitions on the Surface Hub drive.
 Disconnect and reconnect the drive to the host machine.
 Restart the imaging tool again.

-If the tool is unsuccessful in reimaging your drive, please contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).
+If the tool is unsuccessful in reimaging your drive, contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).

 ## Version history

 ### Version v2.7.139.0

 *Release date: September 30, 2021*<br>
-This version of Surface Hub Recovery Tool adds support for the following:

-- Windows 10 Team 2022 Update (22H2)
+This version of Surface Hub Recovery Tool adds support for Windows 10 Team 2022 Update (22H2).

 *Release date: February 11, 2021*<br>
-This version of Surface Hub Recovery Tool adds support for the following:
+This version of Surface Hub Recovery Tool adds support for security updates.

-- Security update

 ### Version v2.0.139.0

 > [!IMPORTANT]
 > This version is no longer functional.
-Please download the current version, listed above.
+Please download the current version.

 *Release date: December 18, 2020*<br>
-This version of Surface Hub Recovery Tool adds support for the following:

-- Update to support Windows 10 Team 2020 Update (20H2)
-- User experience improvements
-- Architectural changes
-- Telemetry additions